-Katya Elise Henry Stuns In A Number of Bathing Suits From Her New Collection
+Katya Elise Henry Stuns In A Number Of Bathing Suits From Her New Collection

 The third look consisted of a powder-blue bandeau-style top that again highlighted her assets and exposed a bit of cleavage.
 This suit’s bottoms also featured a thong design.

 In the caption, the model tagged @KissMyPeachSwimwear, her company’s Instagram handle.
-She also asked fans which parts of the video was their favorite.
+She also asked fans which parts of the video were their favorite.

 The eye-catching footage was met with a large amount of support from followers, amassing more than 33,000 likes and 95,000 views in less than an hour.
 More than 300 individuals also took to the comments section to shower Katya with compliments on her figure, her beauty, and her bikinis.